eddyboon/AdvancedAlgorithms/README.md

 ## How to run the files

-Make sure you are in the root directory.
+Make sure you are in the root directory.<br>
 Run `make` and followed by `./binPackingTest`